RobertoMalatesta/ofxDmtrUI3/README.md

 It is my first public openFrameworks addon.
 Requires oF 0.9+
 Suggestions and code improvements will be greatly appreciated.
-PS: Not for production use.
+PS: Not for production use, yet.
+Tested on OS X. Let me know if you are using it in other platforms
 http://dmtr.org/

 ## Features